NOC and SOC Integration for Telecom: Opportunities and Challenges

 Security operations center (SOC) and network operations center (NOC) have long been two reliable bastions of corporate protection.
 As of recently, many telecoms are also looking to converge these two divisions.

-A notes that over 90% of respondents plan to increase the collaboration between network and security teams.
+A 2020 EMA study notes that over 90% of respondents plan to increase the collaboration between network and security teams.
 Among them, 63% have formalized collaboration plans.
 These contain guidelines on establishing shared standard operating procedures, collaborative workflows, and tighter toolkit integrations.

 The same study also suggests that companies with tight SOC/NOC collaboration (or even full convergence into NSOC) have a better security posture and more effective network management processes.

 Should your organization consider SOC/NOC integration as well?
 The answer depends on your overall SOC maturity and operational readiness for executing transformations.
 We further break down the benefits and challenges of establishing shared accountability and practices among the two units.